Worongary - Tallai

 Worongary - Tallai has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects that may impact the area.
-Key projects include Merrimac Railway Station, SkyRidge Living Estate, Gooding Drive Commercial Precinct, and Merrimac Green Residential Development.
-The following list details those likely most relevant.
+AreaSearch has identified 24 projects that may impact this region.
+Notable initiatives include Merrimac Railway Station, Gooding Drive Commercial Precinct, Merrimac Green Residential Development, and Merrimac Waters Stormwater Management.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.